Data, methods and tools

 We provide various software and statistics tools to help you with your research.

 MyResearch (also known as Research Master) is a complete research management system.
-It enables CSU to collect, store and manage a range of research management information for researchers, managers, administrators, higher degree research students and supervisors.
+It enables Charles Sturt to collect, store and manage a range of research management information for researchers, managers, administrators, higher degree research students and supervisors.

 Data analysis software

-A wide variety of software is available on all CSU Desktops and additional software is available via software download, through the CSU Computer Shop or SPAN.
+A wide variety of software is available on all Charles Sturt Desktops and additional software is available via software download, through the Charles Sturt Computer Shop or SPAN.

 Gathering data is a major aspect of most research.
 A questionnaire or survey is an important method of collecting information from people.